pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 If the certificateArn is not provided as a configuration, the code will create a new certificate.

-First it is creating an east region, which is the required region for ACM Certificate.
+Therefore, the first step is to create an east region, which is the required region for ACM Certificate.

 Then we will create a new certificate by doing: